Polymarket/neg-risk-ctf-adapter/README.md

 # Polymarket Multi-Outcome Markets

 The contracts in this repository are designed to unify mutually exclusive binary markets into a single multi-outcome market structure.
 By mutually exclusive binary markets, we mean a set of binary YES/NO markets of which one and only one will resolve true.
 The canonical example is a set of markets each representing a candidate in a particular political election, where only one can win.
 Each component binary market is a YES/NO market for a particular candidate.
-The fact that only one candidate can win guarantees that there are certain equivalancies amongst certain sets of positions.
+The fact that only one candidate can win guarantees that there are certain equivalencies amongst certain sets of positions.

 [Contract Documentation](./docs/index.md)